How to Sue a Restaurant in Small Claims Court

 Reasons to File a Lawsuit Against a Restaurant

-The most important thing you need to know about suing a restaurant is that in order to collect money, you have to be able to prove damages.
+The most important thing you need to know about is that in order to collect money, you have to be able to prove damages.
 For example, many people experience food poisoning while dining out.
 However, unless you are able to definitively prove a specific restaurant caused your illness and have medical bills that resulted from it, it's unlikely you will be awarded any damages.

 Nevertheless, there are many legitimate reasons to file a lawsuit against a restaurant.
 Let's take a look at some of the most common restaurant lawsuits that get filed in small claims courts.